BjornFJohansson/ypkpathway/ypkpathway/data/nb_template_pYPKa_ZE_insert.md

 	pYPKa_Z_{tp}.locus = "pYPKa_Z_{tp}"[:16]
 	pYPKa_E_{tp}.locus = "pYPKa_Z_{tp}"[:16]

-Stamp sequence with cseguid checksum.
+Sequences are stamped with the cseguid checksum.
 This can be used to verify the integrity of the sequence file.

 	pYPKa_Z_{tp}.stamp()
 	pYPKa_E_{tp}.stamp()